fukaraadam-workspace/chrome-extension-nextjs-template/packages/app-ui/README.md

 ### Folder Structure

 - public: static files to be served directly.
 - src: source files for both client and server side.
-More info: [`NextJS folder structure`][NextJS Folder].
+More info: [`Next.js folder structure`][Next.js Folder].
   - app: app related files, layouts, pages etc.
-  - pages: NextJS pages. `./src/app` is not used for now.
+  - pages: Next.js pages. `./src/app` is not used for now.
   - assets: Images, fonts, etc.
   - components: components to use in client side.
 Module css files, React components, etc.
   - data: static data files to be used in general. ts, JSON, CSV etc.